 However, It does possess excellent horns.
 The Bharal has exceptionally broad and easy horns, often wider and smoother than narrow, knobbly goat horns.

-The elk, often referred to as the wapiti, is the second-largest animal in the deer family, behind the moose.
+The elk, often called the wapiti, is the second-largest animal in the deer family, behind the moose

 7. Jackson’s Chameleon